danweiner/learning-p5-js/README.md

 `speed = speed + acceleration`

 See this [simple gravity](https://github.com/danweiner/learning-p5-js/tree/master/lesson-2/ch-5/example-5.9-simple-gravity) example.
 I updated it adding code so the ball bounces off the edges.

+# Chapter 6 - Loops

+We will learn:
+- the concept of iteration
+- two types of loops (while and for) and when to use them
+- iteration in the context of computer graphics

+## What is iteration?

+A generative process of repeating a set of rules or steps over and over again.

+It is a *control structure*.
+It is similar to conditionals (if/else), except instead of asking a yes or no to determine if a block of code should be executed *one time*, it asks a yes or no question to determing *how many times* the block of code should be *repeated*.

+## While loops

+There are three types of loops:
+- while loop
+- do-while loop
+- for loop

+The only loop you really ever need is a while loop, though the for loop is a convenient alternative for simple counting operations.

+Do-while is rarely used so there are no examples for it.

+While loops employ a boolean test condition.
+If the test evaluates to true, the instructions enclosed in curly brackets are executed.
+If false, we continue on to the next line of code.

+See these two examples using while loops to draw [lines]() and [ellipses]().